endurancetrio/endurancetrio-tracker/README.md

 - `application-local.yaml` – Active during local development.
 - `application-dev.yaml` – For development environments.
-- `application-prod.yaml` – For production environments (Not ready yet).
+- `application-prod.yaml` – For production environments.

 You can manually activate a profile when running the application with `spring-boot:run`: